alekseykonoiko/Qbot_project/README.md

 `sudo docker run --runtime=nvidia --rm nvidia/cuda nvidia-smi`

-Configure the Google Cloud firewall to allow your local client to connect to port 7007 on your VM.
+Configure the Google Cloud firewall to allow your local client to connect to port 7007 on your VM (don't run this if it was used before).

 `gcloud compute firewall-rules create tensorboard --allow tcp:7007`
 ## Storage and Docker setup procedures